Tom’s and Douglas’s Barns Access Statement

 - One double sofa with arms and one easy chair in each barn

-- Teletext and FreeSat TV provided with remote control (also available are DVD, stereo with CD, radio and tape)
+- FreeSat TV provided in Tom’s Barn, with remote control (also available are DVD, stereo with CD, radio and tape)

-- A Sony Netbook with links already programmed to useful local sites is provided in each barn
+- An Apple iPad is provided in each barn, with links already programmed to useful local sites

 - There is no separate laundry but each barn has its own standard size washing facilities downstairs: